Yigityaldiz/NovaForce-Task/README.md

 - **Important**: The `.gitignore` file is already configured to ignore `.env`, so your secret key will not be committed to Git.

 ---
+## 🐛 Troubleshooting: `ModuleNotFoundError`

+Sometimes, even after activating the `venv` virtual environment and installing packages with `pip install`, you might encounter an error like **`ModuleNotFoundError: No module named 'openai'`** when you run the code.

+This usually happens because your IDE (especially Visual Studio Code) hasn't automatically detected the project's virtual environment.
+The IDE continues to use your system's global Python interpreter, which doesn't have the required packages installed, leading to the error.

+**Solution (for Visual Studio Code):**

+You need to manually point the IDE to the correct Python interpreter.

+1.  **Open the Command Palette:**
+    * **macOS:** `Cmd + Shift + P`
+    * **Windows/Linux:** `Ctrl + Shift + P`

+2. In the search box that appears, type **`Python: Select Interpreter`** and click the option.

+3. From the list, select the Python interpreter that includes your virtual environment (`venv`).
+The path will typically contain `./venv/bin/python` and be labeled with `('.venv': venv)`.

+4. After making this selection, restart your IDE or the terminal within the IDE to be safe.
+This ensures the IDE recognizes the correct environment and can find the libraries.
+---

 ## 🚀 Usage